MythicAgents/forge/documentation-payload/forge/_index.md

 #### bof

 BOF commands created as part of Forge are first-order commands within supported callbacks.
-For example, if the bof is "sa-netgroup", then the corresponding command that will be registered is `forge_bof_sa-netgroup`.
+For example, if the bof command is "sa-netgroup", then the corresponding command that will be registered is `forge_bof_sa-netgroup`.
 This allows you to easily group `forge*` commands together and identify if a command is a BOF or .NET executable.
 If this BOF takes two arguments, `group` and `server`, then they'll be exposed to the operator like
 `forge_bof_sa-netgroup -server 127.0.0.1 -group Administrators`.
 You don't need to worry about the order or types of values, that'll be handled for you based on the backing bof's `extension.json` file (the same as the SliverArmory format).